Home

 Tools: App Analytics (Firebase), UXCam, Lookback, Session Recordings

-Focus: Touch behavior, flow interruptions, performance, user feedback
+Focus: Touch behaviour, flow drop-offs, performance, user feedback

 How does a user analysis work step by step?